Malik-Almalki/Malik-Almalki/README.md

 - **Power BI**

 ---
 <h1 align="center">Hi there, I'm [Your Name] 👋</h1>
 <p align="center">💻 Software Developer | 📊 Data Analyst | 🚀 Tech Enthusiast</p>
 ---

-## 👨‍💻 About Me

-- 🔭 I’m currently working on: [Your Project or Learning Topic]
-- 🌱 I’m currently learning: [Skill or Technology]
-- 💬 Ask me about: Python, Data Analysis, Web Development
-- 📫 How to reach me: [Your Email or LinkedIn]
-- ⚡ Fun fact: [Something interesting about you]

----

 ## 📫 Contact Me